dongric1/dongric1/README.md

 - 👀 I’m interested in data analytics, machine learning, AI and Marketing.

-- 🔭 I’m currently working on projects involving data analysis and web development. <!-- - 🌱 I’m currently learning Python for data science and automation. -->
+- 🔭 I’m currently working on projects involving data analysis. <!-- - 🌱 I’m currently learning Python for data science and automation. -->

 - 🖥️ My portfolio Website at <a href="https://dongric1.github.io/#intro" target="blank">Here</a> <i>🚧 Pardon the dust!
 This page is still under construction.</i> <!-- - 💼 I’m currently looking for Internship as a  - 📄 This is <a href="nuorododa į resume">My Resume</a> (<i>Indonesian & English Version</i>) -->